Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Data accountability

-Finally, Concentric supports the SOX principle of accountability.
-By tracking all interactions with sensitive data and recording who has accessed what information and when, Concentric helps enforce individual accountability for data handling and compliance.
+Finally, Concentric AI supports the SOX principle of accountability.
+By tracking all interactions with sensitive data and recording who has accessed what information and when, our solution helps enforce individual accountability for data handling and compliance.

-With our deep learning capabilities, Concentric helps you meet SOX compliance requirements by:
+With our deep learning capabilities, Concentric AI helps you meet SOX compliance requirements by:

 • Ensuring data integrity